Article · May 8, 2026

 Shipping a Manifest V3 Chrome extension: the gates nobody mentions

-Trader verification, publisher identity, the URL slug gotcha, version-bump CI.
-The async gates that turn a one-day project into a three-week project.
+Trader verification, publisher identity, the URL slug gotcha, version-bump CI: the async gates that turn a one-day project into a three-week project.

-If you are starting fresh in 2026, V3 is the only option.
 The differences from V2 that matter for new builds:

 Choosing the publisher identity

 The default is Non-Trader.
-The default is also usually wrong if you are publishing for a client engagement, a consulting product, or anything that touches your day job.
-The EU’s Digital Services Act requires the Trader declaration; misclassifying yourself is a regulatory risk.
+That default is wrong if you are publishing for a client, a consulting product, or anything that touches your business.

 Trader verification